 It doesn’t have to be hard to find life insurance, even if you’ve had a potential medical condition, like colon polyps.

-Colon polyps can appear at any age.
-Though, most people who have colon polyps are older than 50.
+Colon polyps can appear at any age, though most people who get them are older than 50.
 For this reason, regular colonoscopies are recommended once you turn 50.

-Colon polyps are not necessarily a risk, either.
+Colon polyps are not necessarily a risk, and may be benign.
 If colon polyps are found, further tests are often recommended.
 The results of those tests will determine your risk for developing conditions like colon or rectal cancer.